 Despite its humble beginnings, the firewall has become a complex and flexible technology that is deployed in a variety of industry verticals and horizontals.
 Understanding how enterprises are actually using the features within NGFWs would be the next step, and one we would like to focus on in a future study.

 NSS Labs has recently begun releasing a series of Intelligence Briefs that focus on security controls in the US enterprise.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-The brief on network security (NGFW) in the US enterprise is now available to subscribers to our research library.
+The brief on network security (NGFW) in the US enterprise is now available in our research library.